 You know the old saying from Smokey the Bear, “Only you can prevent forest fires”?
 The same can be said about security breaches within an organization.
 The first line of defense against a security breach is actually the staff of the company.

 In a recent study conducted by the Ponemon Institute called the 2016 Cost of Data Breach Study, 568 of the incidents were caused by employee or contractor negligence, 85 by outsiders using stolen credentials, and 191 by malicious employees and criminals.

-There are ways to train your staff to help them understand how to spot a scam, and how to keep from being the weak link in an otherwise secure network environment.
+There are ways to train your staff to help them understand how to spot a scam to keep from being the weak link in an otherwise secure network environment.

 Make sure employees understand that they are the first line of defense against security breaches.
 When they are aware that they can help protect the business network, they can be more vigilant about keeping that network secure.

 BRITECITY offers local businesses support in areas like Cyber Security, Cloud Services, Strategic IT, and Managed IT Services in Orange County.